Poet Jane Kenyon’s Advice on Writing: Some of the Wisest Words to Create and Live By

 By Maria Popova

-These uncommonly sage instructions appear in a piece titled Everything I Know About Writing Poetry — Kenyon’s notes for a lecture she delivered at a literary conference in 1991, a superb addition to this growing compendium of writers’ advice on the craft.
-Although her advice is aimed at poets, at its heart is tremendous wisdom that applies to every field of creative endeavor and can electrify any artist.
-Spoken with the unpretentious honesty of her own experience as a working poet with decades of trial and triumph under her belt, Kenyon’s counsel comes as an offering of love:
+Although her advice is aimed at poets, at its heart is tremendous wisdom that applies to every field of creative endeavor, equal parts consolation and affirmation to any artist.
+Spoken with the unassuming honesty of her own experience as a working poet with decades of trial and triumph under her belt, Kenyon’s counsel comes as an offering of love:

 Tell the whole truth.
 Don’t be lazy, don’t be afraid.
 Close the critic out when you are drafting something new.
 Take chances in the interest of clarity of emotion.

-The closing passage — the one tacked above Shapiro’s desk — contains some of the most ennobling tenets for a human being to live by:
+The closing passage contains some of the most ennobling tenets for a human being to live by:

 Be a good steward of your gifts.
 Protect your time.
 Feed your inner life.
 Avoid too much noise.
 Read good books, have good sentences in your ears.
 Be by yourself as often as you can.
 Walk.
 Take the phone off the hook.
 Work regular hours.

-Complement this particular portion of the wholly wonderful A Hundred White Daffodils with psychoanalyst Adam Phillips on the vitality of “fertile solitude,” Thoreau on the spiritual rewards of walking, and Mary Ruefle on the nourishment of good books, then revisit Shapiro’s indispensable memoir of the writing life.
+Complement this particular portion of the wholly wonderful A Hundred White Daffodils with psychoanalyst Adam Phillips on the vitality of “fertile solitude,” Thoreau on the spiritual rewards of walking, and Mary Ruefle on the nourishment of good books, then revisit Kenyon’s husband, the poet Donald Hall, on the secret to lasting love.

 —